jonwash96/bancroft_proto/README.md

 All Bancroft_proto methods are preceded with an underdash to clearly distinguish them from built-in methods.

-> *Note:* as of version 1.2, not all methods are complete, and not all have been rigorously tested.
+> **Note:** As of version 1.2, not all methods are complete, and not all have been rigorously tested.
 Please review the source code before use, and use at your own discretion.
+>
 > *Known Incomplete functions:*
 	> - epochTo(): only supports 'recent', doesn't handle 'just now'